Cathedral of St Stephen, Brisbane: Description

 St Stephen's is a gothic revival cathedral with a cruciform shape in plan.
 While this is a plain cathedral by comparison it still has a selection of striking features such as the spire topped sandstone towers, imported stained glass windows from Munich, the organ, the altar and the newer Blessed Sacrament Chapel at the rear of the building.
 Of particular note is the stained glass window by Harry Clarke, known as the "Mayne" window, which is located above the sanctuary on the east wall.
 The cathedral is made predominantly of Brisbane tuff and freestone.
 The Blessed Sacrament Chapel is made from reinforced concrete and the restored spires from glass reinforced concrete.

-Inside the cathedral the stained glass windows are vividly illuminated by the sun and cast coloured patterns on the floor and walls.
-Some of them are small with intimate pictures of Christ and his followers, while the great window over the main door stands tall and proud as it depicts Christ's ascension, then casts its majesty down the length of the great space.
-The lightweight plaster ceilings arc gracefully overhead.
-There is a noted contrast between the interior and exterior qualities of space.
+Inside the cathedral, sunlight passes through the stained-glass windows, projecting coloured patterns onto the floor and walls.
+Some of the windows depict Christ and his followers, while the large window above the main entrance depicts the Ascension of Christ.
+The cathedral also features lightweight plaster ceilings with curved forms.There is a noted contrast between the interior and exterior qualities of space.
 The interior has a cool and refreshing quality.